TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ### 3. Comparison is a Trap

-I'm going to be talking about my health and fitness journey, and I _might_ talk about it in a way that's could make some feel bad about themselves or like they're not doing enough or something.
+I'm going to be talking about my health and fitness journey, and I _might_ talk about it in a way that could make some feel bad about themselves or like they're not doing enough or something.
 We naturally compare because [we evolved to](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4222713/), but again—you're probably fine.

 I believe the only one worth comparing myself with is my past self.
 If I compare myself to a beast like [Nader Dabit](https://twitter.com/dabit3), I'd probably consistently feel awful and unmotivated.
 But if I compare myself to my past self, I can see how far I've come and how much I've improved.
 That's a much more positive and motivating comparison.